(Watch the video version of this post below)

 Home printers are not designed to handle such large volumes on a consistent basis, so expect to see greater tear & wear at a faster rate.
 Office printers can not only handle such large volumes, but may also do it at a cheaper rate than your current home printer.

 Question 3: “Printer Speed?”

 Office printers come with a specification called “Pages Per Minute” or PPM.
 Most machines have multiple PPM ratings that describe various specifications such as how fast your printer can output prints or scan documents.

 Generally, the higher the PPM, the more expensive the machine.
 Having a higher PPM machine is good not only because it’s faster and more convenient, but because it will handle the requests of more users better.

 Question 4: “Finisher?”

-Office printers can come with optional equipment called “Finishers” that can automatically staple, hold punch, or book make for you.
+Office printers can come with optional equipment called “Finishers” that can automatically staple, hole punch or book make for you.